Frequently Asked Questions

-Most people have computers and some are very good at layout – most aren’t professional.
-So we are happy to do layouts as submitted but we will follow them exactly – and generally we find that people are happier with the products as we design them.
+Most people have computers and some are very good at the layout – most aren’t professional.
+So we are happy to do layouts as submitted but we will follow them exactly – and generally, we find that people are happier with the products as we design them.

 We do take outside merchandise, with caveats.
-Naturally we can’t know the quality or engravability of a piece bought elsewhere.
-All our suppliers guarantee their products but there are many nice looking items that have plating that flakes or other issues.
+Naturally, we can’t know the quality or ability to be engraved of a piece bought elsewhere.
+All our suppliers guarantee their products but there are many nice-looking items that have plating that flakes or other issues.
 We also cannot assume any liability for other than the engraving amount – there is always the possibility that a machine will slip or, even with care and proofing, that a mistake will be made.
-That said we do lots of odd stuff, guns, swords, urns and glass.
+That said we do lots of odd stuff, guns, swords, urns, and glass.

-The answer here could be a long article but in general a rotary engraving machine is driven by compressed air which pushes a diamond or carbide tip into material and scrapes a pathway.
+The answer here could be a long article but in general, a rotary engraving machine is driven by compressed air which pushes a diamond or carbide tip into the material and scrapes a pathway.
 The engraving tip is driven into the material.
-A laser is light that burns.
-For metal that means that the colored coating is burned off, or an applied coating is burned into the metal and the remainder washed off, for plastics the laser burns into the material leaving a path to be filled with paint or clearing one color of material that sits atop another.
+A laser is a light that burns.
+For metal, that means that the colored coating is burned off, or an applied coating is burned into the metal and the remainder washed off, for plastics the laser burns into the material leaving a path to be filled with paint or clearing one color of the material that sits atop another.

 We will only do metal with a rotary machine and generally prefer plastics on the laser.
 Glass is best sandblasted although some more economy glass does very well on the laser.

 We accept rush orders only at the discretion of the production manager.
-Our production schedule is pretty carefully planned about a week ahead and to take rush orders we need to make sure they don’t impact previously scheduled work.
-We charge an additional charge of $50 for same day, $35 for next day and $25 for two days.
+Our production schedule is pretty carefully planned about two weeks out and to take rush orders we need to make sure they don’t impact previously scheduled work.
+Rush orders are taken at the discretion of the production manager and the cost is determined on a case-by-case basis.